bmc/cheat-sheets/pbx.md

 * Go to the appropriate inbound route and set its destination to the new Set Caller ID.

+# Hold Music

+## Converting the music file

+FreePBX works best with 8- or 16-bit monoaural, 8,000-Hz WAV files.
+If you're starting with an MP3, first convert it to a WAV file:

+    $ lame --decode mymusic.mp3 mymusic.wav

+Then, use `sox` to convert it to the correct format:

+    $ sox mymusic.wav -r 8000 -s -b 8 -c 1 mymusic2.wav

+## Installing the music file

+FreePBX support hold music categories.
+While the _Settings > Music On Hold_ screen supports uploading files and creating new categories, it doesn't always work.
+It's easier to do the whole thing from the command line.

+* Copy your converted WAV file(s) to the PBX machine.
+* SSH into the PBX.
+* `cd` to `/var/lib/asterisk/moh`
+* If you want the new music to be in the `Default` category, copy the WAV files to that directory.
+Otherwise, create a subdirectory for the new category (e.g., `mkdir Classical` for a "Classical" category), and copy the WAV files into that directory.
+* Restart the PBX via: `amportal restart`
+* Log into the PBX web portal, go to _Settings > Music On Hold_, and verify that (a) the new category is there and (b) the files you copied are listed.

+## Using the new category

+The on-hold music category is specified in the Inbound Routes configuration.

 # Misc.
 Admin

 ## Restarting Asterisk